Meet the Newsroom Transformation Program “Embed Consulting” Teams

 Martin G. Reynolds is the co-executive director of the Maynard Institute.
 He is the co-leader of the Newsroom Transformation Program.
 Before being named to leadership of the Maynard Institute, Martin was a senior fellow for strategic planning for the institute, helping to oversee planning and implementation of the “MIJE Re-Imagined” project.
 He is co-founder of Oakland Voices, a community storytelling project that trains residents to be community correspondents.
 For his work there, he was named as Digital First Media’s Innovator of the Year.
 Before his Maynard fellowship, Reynolds was senior editor for community engagement and training for 18 years with the Bay Area News Group and editor-in-chief of the Oakland Tribune between 2008-2011.
 Reynolds was also a lead editor on the Chauncey Bailey Project, formed in 2007 to investigate the slaying of the former Oakland Post editor and Tribune reporter.
 Reynolds is also director of the Reveal Investigative Fellowships from the Center for Investigative Reporting.
 He has helped to raise more than $1 million from foundations to support reporting and community engagement initiatives.
 He conducts Fault Lines diversity training programs for media companies, colleges and universities.
 He is a sought-after speaker on the state of diversity, trust and inclusion in journalism.

-We are now accepting applications for the Equity & Belonging Newsroom Transformation program, funded by the John S. and James L. Knight Foundation.
+We are no longer accepting applications for the Equity & Belonging Newsroom Transformation program, funded by the John S. and James L. Knight Foundation.
 Our teams of specialists will use an embedded coaching model to help news organizations better inform underserved communities and establish workplace cultures of belonging.
-Learn more about the program and apply by October 7, 2022.
+Learn more about the program.